Aliases for SLCO1B1 Gene

 GeneCards Summary for SLCO1B1 Gene

 SLCO1B1 (Solute Carrier Organic Anion Transporter Family, Member 1B1) is a Protein Coding gene.
-Diseases associated with SLCO1B1 include statin toxicity and irinotecan toxicity.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include sodium-independent organic anion transmembrane transporter activity.
+Diseases associated with SLCO1B1 include statin toxicity and slco1b1-related altered drug metabolism.
+Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+GO annotations related to this gene include transporter activity and sodium-independent organic anion transmembrane transporter activity.
 An important paralog of this gene is SLCO1B7.

 UniProtKB/Swiss-Prot for SLCO1B1 Gene